koredecoker1993-cpu/Sales-Data-Analysis-dashboard/README.md

 - Meat and Snacks rank as the lowest‑performing item types, highlighting areas for improvement or strategic review.
 - The business maintains a healthy profit margin across most product categories, with clear differences in cost‑to‑profit efficiency.
 - Quantity sold and profit distribution reveal strong demand patterns, helping identify high‑volume and low‑volume product segments.

+## Final Conclusion

+This Sales Performance Dashboard provides a clear and comprehensive view of business performance from 2010 to 2017, turning raw sales data into meaningful insights.
+By combining KPIs, trend analysis, and product‑level comparisons, the dashboard highlights growth patterns, top‑performing categories, and areas needing improvement.
+It enables faster, data‑driven decision‑making and demonstrates the value of interactive visualization in understanding profitability, demand, and overall business efficiency.